-Maintenance is the key to BEAUTIFUL Roses.
+A Little Maintenance is the key to BEAUTIFUL Roses.

+For you baby-boomers, we're not talking about the Grateful Dead.
+It means to remove the old flowers.
 Rose bushes are fruit trees in disguise and they will attempt to "set fruit."
 When you remove the spent blossoms, you interrupt the fruiting cycle and stimulate the plant to fruit again, producing another bloom cycle.

 If you don't cut the blossoms, they become the "hip" or seed pod and the bush stops blooming.
 If the plant is healthy and strong:

 - The rule-of-thumb is to cut the stem just above an outward-facing, five or seven-leaflet bud.

 - Your goal is to create a vase shape with your plant allowing air circulation in the middle with no crossing branches.

 - If the plant is not healthy, cut back less.
 More leaves = more food for the plant.